NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 mapprojected onto the reference DEM at 1 m/pixel using the South Pole stereographic projection specified in this DEM.

+It is best to avoid images with very low illumination angles as those can result in artifacts in the produced SfS terrain.

 Consider using here CSM models instead of ISIS models, as mentioned in :numref:`sfs_isis_vs_csm`.